Roundup Lawsuit

 How Can a Roundup Lawyer Help Me?

-An experienced Roundup lawyer can guide you through the complex process of filing a lawsuit against giant international companies like Bayer.
-An attorney experienced in environmental law is necessary to help you negotiate settlements and prove your case in court.
+An experienced Roundup lawyer can help guide you through the complex process of filing a lawsuit against giant international companies like Bayer and Monsanto.
+We recommend looking for an attorney experienced in toxic tort and environmental law who has experience in settlement negotiation and trial.

-Drugwatch partners with Weitz & Luxenberg, the award-winning national firm that filed the first Roundup lawsuits in 2015.
-It has negotiated multibillion-dollar settlements for clients affected by environmental toxins.
+Drugwatch partners with award-winning national firms that filed the first Roundup lawsuits in 2015.
+Our partners have negotiated multibillion-dollar settlements for clients affected by environmental toxins.

 Attorney Kim Massey answers important questions about Roundup lawsuits.